 Should I be trained to use emergency medicines?

 Everyone who might need to give another person emergency medicines should have some training.
 This is usually given by a healthcare or medical professional.
-You can order a USB containing a video of how midazolam is given from our online shop.
+Special Products and Shire Pharmaceuticals have online videos on how midazolam is given.

 Epilepsy care plan